Digital Adoption on Mac

 People adopted five different tools for the same job.
 You need them on the approved stack.

-2. 02GuideLayer points at the live UI so the steps match what people actually see.
+- 02GuideLayer lifts the live UI so the steps match what people actually see, not a vendor screenshot.

 Seasonal software (tax, benefits, compliance)